the10thWiz/Rocket/docs/guide/01-upgrading.md

 implementation, the error type is boxed up, and can be retrieved by catchers.
 This well-requested feature makes providing useful error types much easier.

+The simplest way to start is by returning a `Result` from a route.
+At long as it implements `TypedError`, the `Err` variant can be caught by a typed catcher.

 The following example mounts a single route, and a catcher that will catch any invalid integer parameters.
 The catcher then formats the error into a JSON object and returns it.